 Kong says an important aspect in oppression is that it is deeply institutional.

 Kong talks about how neo-colonialism is still evidently prevalent in the world today.
-She cites how Catholicism affects ASEAN countries in slowly eradicating traditional cultures and religions.
+She cited how Catholicism affected ASEAN countries in slowly taking away from their cultural identity.
 This was a way to control dominance and superiority that stems from white supremacy, and is a familiar theme to what happened to Indigenous people in Canada.

 In understanding that the root of what caused oppression toward BIPOC communities in the past is still prevalent today, it evidently shows that there is still so much more work to do.